Wolf Alexander Erich Albert Ferdinand Freiherr von Lersner

 that scrabbled beneath his head in the night

-to steal bread that he’d hidden
+to steal bread that he’d saved for later

 under the wad of straw that was his pillow